shantanu-sarkar/CustomROM/README.md

 ## Requirements

 - Your device with USB cable (OnePlus 7 for example)
-- x64-bit decently powerful Linux PC or server (Recommended: 6 or more cores with 32GB RAM, although 16GB should do the job.
-Storage of 350GB or more).
+- x64-bit powerful Linux PC or server.
+Recommended: 4 cores - 8 threads or more with 64GB RAM, (32GB RAM + 16GB or more ZRAM should also do the job).
+Just 32GB RAM for Android 14 onwards will lead to the build being killed.
+Storage of 350GB or more.
 I will be considering Ubuntu to build in this tutorial.
 - Unlimited internet connection
 - Basic Git and GitHub knowledge.
 You will need some advanced knowledge too which you can learn along with time.